raraz15/neural-music-fp/README.md

 ## Dataset

-All music tracks are taken from the [FMA dataset](https://github.com/mdeff/fma).
-Audio degradation is simulated with multiple public datasets.
-All related details regarding the steps to reproduce the data used in our experiments are provided in `dataset_creation/README`.
+For music, we use the [FMA dataset](https://github.com/mdeff/fma), for audio degradation we use multiple publicly available datasets.
+For downloading the processed data that were used in our experiments or reading the instructions on how we created the data, follow read the reminder of this section.

+### Re-create the Dataset

+This [README](./dataset_creation/README.md) file contains the steps to reproduce the dataset.
+The same folder contains *all* the code to process and split data.
+This [notebook](./dataset_creation/degradation_analysis_and_split.ipynb) analyzes NAFP's and ours audio degradation files in detail and creates the splits.

+### Download the Dataset

+Soon we will host the processed data on Zenodo!
+Until then, please refer to: [README](./dataset_creation/README.md).

 ## Download Pre-trained Fingerprinters